sscullen/kube_docs/docs/source/example1-agricartapreprocessing.rst

 API
 ===

-The Nodeport service means our API is accessible on port 30199 on the node hostnames and IP addresses.
-The end point is /agricarta/preprocessing, it supports the POST HTTP method, and the processing parameters are JSON data that you include with the post request.
+The Nodeport service means our API is accessible on port `30199` on the node through the nodes' hostnames or IP addresses.
+The end point is `/agricarta/preprocessing`, it supports the POST HTTP method, and the processing parameters are JSON data that you include with the POST request.

 .. code:: JSON